FishlandicFishy/the-truth/README.md

 ## Disclaimer

 This website is a satirical take on stereotypical extremist propaganda sites.
 Nothing on this site is true.
 I do not intend to offend or endorse any views.
 The font used for the SVG above is BabelStone Modern, which is available [here](http://www.babelstone.co.uk/Fonts/Download/BabelStoneModern.ttf).

+The website and its HTML files are in the public domain.
+The "image proof" belongs to its creator.